davidfrantz/force/docs/source/howto/lcf.rst

 *Spectral information for all reference points of pure built-up surfaces (A), woody vegetation (B) and non-woody vegetation (C).
 The features correspond to the features in the above table, in that order.* |copy| *Franz Schug*

-of course, we need to translate this concept to our data, where we use 30 reflectance feautres from spectral-temporal metrics as well as 4 features from vegetation index statistics
+of course, we need to translate this concept to our data, where we use 30 reflectance features from spectral-temporal metrics as well as 4 features from vegetation index statistics

  .. figure:: img/tutorial-lcf-mix-stm.jpg
    :height: 260